mothdotmonster/git-public/firmware/README.md

 To use [VIA](https://usevia.app) for key remapping, upload `pgnp.json` on the Design tab.

-The source code is available [here](https://github.com/mothdotmonster/qmk_firmware/tree/mothdotmonster/keyboards/mothdotmonster/pgnp).
+If you'd like to modify it, the source code is available [here](https://github.com/mothdotmonster/qmk_firmware/tree/mothdotmonster/keyboards/mothdotmonster/pgnp).